twsouthwick/XmlSerializerGenerator/README.md

 ## Try it out

-The `tools/test-generator` project is hooked up to run the analyzer and with the latest VS versions, it will automatically reload if there are changes.
+The `samples/test-generator` project is hooked up to run the analyzer and with the latest VS versions, it will automatically reload if there are changes.

 ![](docs/screenshot.png)

+You can launch the `src/XmlSerializer2` project to debug into the source generator.